ricardomiranda/sparkMonoid/article/README.md

 ## A real world example in Spark ##

 Here I will present a very simple operation, that is not a monoid, and use it in Spark with the aggregate function.
 Afterwards I will show how to transform this operation into a monoid.
 Having a monoid we can use Spark's reduce function.
+Spark is chosen because is problem space where lots of developers face this problem.
+Spark is a distributed computing framework where being aware of this issue may prove a real benefit.

 ### Joining characters ###